dwp/multichain-review/README.md

 Permissions may be assigned to nodes covering an array of features including:

-* Connecting to the other nodes
+* Connecting
 * Issuing assets
 * Sending assets
 * Receiving assets
 * Mining assets
-* Administering the network
+* Administering the blockchain

 Public-key cryptography is used extensively in crytocurrencies and blockchain implementations to manage identities, and the sending and receiving of data between participants.
 In addition to this, MultiChain also uses cryptography during the handshake when a node attempts to connect to another, ensuring that any node wishing to participate is both known to others by a public key, and that the node is in possession of the private key associated with the public key.